The joys of dealing with people hung up on their own red tape

 Funny how that never came up.

-On top of that, I didn’t even know about these AI components because they’re an optional plugin I’ve never installed (neither on my home machine nor my work laptop) because the plugin’s marketed toward programmers, and I’m working with HTML files.
-I don’t need AI to help me tag an HTML file, and I’ve been working with the program’s macro language long enough that I wouldn’t need AI even if I could use it on their macros, thankyouverymuch.
+On top of that, I didn’t even know about these AI components because they’re optional plugins I’ve never installed (neither on my home machine nor my work laptop), since the plugins are marketed toward programmers and I’m working with HTML files.
+I don’t need AI to help me tag an HTML file, and I’ve been working with the program’s macro language long enough that I wouldn’t need AI even if I could use it on their macros, thank you very much.

-Original IT’ guy’s response, when I point out I’m not using the AI plugin: “but you can still install it if you want it” (which ignores that IT watches over my shoulder while I’m running upgrades and that no one at the company will ever use the plugin if I don’t use it, since they don’t want to make the program available to everyone anyway).
-Then the kicker: “the issue all started with finance telling users to buying their own stuff instead of using proper channels.”
-So the real problem is that Purchasing didn’t do their job the way IT guy wanted them to do it, I guess, though it seems to me Purchasing’s within their rights to tell us we can pay for it and expense it, when you consider that Finance has to approve sxpenses, too.
+Original IT guy’s response, when I point out I’m not using the AI plugin: “but you can still install it if you want it” (which ignores that IT watches over my shoulder while I’m running upgrades and that no one at the company will ever use the plugin if I don’t use it, since they don’t want to make the program available to everyone anyway).
+Then the kicker: “the issue all started with finance telling users to buy their own stuff instead of using proper channels.”
+So the real problem is that Purchasing didn’t do their job the way the IT guy wanted them to do it, I guess, though it seems to me Purchasing is within their rights to tell us we can pay for it and expense it, when you consider that Finance has to approve expenses, too.

-So I run the program past the group that assesses AI in our software.
+So I ran the program past the group that assesses AI in our software.
 They say, “What’s the problem if you aren’t using the AI plugin anyway?”
 Good question.
-I’ll send you back to IT guy to get an answer.
+I’ll send you back to the IT guy to get an answer.

-While I can’t do anything about net terms on a PO, I can (and do) point out that I’m the same person for both of these licenses.
-I explain the situation (hell, I haven’t been at the address they listed since 2020, considering my job transitioned to remote at the start of the pandemic and never went back).
+While I can’t do anything about net terms on a PO, I can (and do) point out that I’m the same person on both licenses.
+I explain the situation (hell, I haven’t been at the address they listed since 2020, since my job transitioned to remote at the start of the pandemic and has never gone back).
 Still waiting on the reply.
 We’ll see how that goes.

 Their response, BTW, begs the question of why I can have multiple licenses (two perpetual and one annual subscription) under my own name for my home computers (I use them for PJ’s and my computers), but the company can’t use my name for the perpetual license that’s replacing the annual subscription.
 I’m giving the software company the benefit of the doubt and presuming they mean they can’t have the same name associated with two addresses.